ruidi-huang/Inventory-Tracking-App/README.md

 1. If you don't have python3 downloaded, download python3 [here](https://www.python.org/downloads/)
 2. We also need to make sure that pip3 is installed: [Install pip3](https://pip.pypa.io/en/stable/installation/)
 3. After we have pip3 installed, we need to run `pip3 install django` and then `pip3 install django-crispy-forms` to install Django and its necessary libraries.
+4. clone the repo to your local machine or download from Github.
+5. Change the directory to `Inventory-Tracking-App`.
+6. Run `python3 manage.py runserver`.
+7. Follow the instructions and go to [localhost:8000](http://localhost:8000/)

 Follow this if you have **Windows**:
 1. Download python from [here](https://www.python.org/downloads/)